cmualgos/cmualgos.github.io/_posts/2018-10-05-mw-and-flows.md

 use_math: true
 ---

-## The Example

-Recall the example we did in lecture.
-The max-flow is $F = 2$, using the two straight paths.
-But the zig-zag path only uses three edges, as opposed to the four for the straight paths.
-So whatever Hedge does, if we want the flow to be $(1+\varepsilon)$-approximate, only
-$O(\varepsilon)$ of the flow should use the zig-zag path.
-Is that the case?
-Let's see why.

-Note that the

-Consider the point in time where the straight paths and the zig-zag paths have the same length.

 ## The Expert Weights, and the Zero-Sum Game view

-Pedro asked what these probabilities were doing.
-Well, they play the role of the dual variables (and averaging them can give the duals).
-Or sometimes it is simpler to view them in the zero-sum game view.
+Pedro asked for some intuition for how these probabilities were evolving.
+Well, they're playing the role of the dual variables (and averaging them can indeed give the duals).
+But I find it cleaner to view them in the zero-sum game view.

 ### The Cut-Flow Game